User Profile

 Yeah, that fits.
 As for philosophy, I’m an individualist Objectivist (reformed).
 I agree with much of what Rand had to say, but doubt the infallibility of the Pope of Objectivism.
 I believe that existence exists, and that reason is the most effective tool for apprehending it.
 I believe that enlightened self-interest, rightly understood, is the proper ethical behavior.
 One place where I differ with many Objectivists is politics.
 I am an unabashed anarcho-capitalist.
 I believe that structured anarchy in a capitalist market framework can be made to work and that government itself is something of a contradiction.
 I think George Washington was onto something when he said, "Government is not reason, it is not eloquence; it is force.
 Like fire, it is a dangerous servant and a fearful master."
 I will go him one better and say this: The exent of government, the domain of the political sphere, delineates the failure boundary of imagination in society.
 For those who do not have a well-grounded understanding of where I am coming from, my beliefs put me somewhat in the Libertarian camp, but I really don’t think politics is the answer to the world’s problems and I think the term "limited government" is an oxymoron similar to almost pregnant.

-"Excellence is an art won by training and habituation.
-We do not act rightly because we have virtue or excellence, but rather we have those because we have acted rightly.
-We are what we repeatedly do.
-Excellence, then, is not an act but a habit."
+"Excellence is an art won by training and habituation: we do not act rightly because we have virtue or excellence, but we rather have these because we have acted rightly; 'these virtues are formed in man by his doing the actions'; we are what we repeatedly do.
+Excellence, then, is not an act but a habit: 'the good of man is a working of the soul in the way of excellence in a complete life... for as it is not one swallow or one fine day that makes a spring, so it is not one day or a short time that makes a man blessed and happy.'"

 "Progress in every age results only from the fact that there are some men and women who refuse to believe that what they know to be right cannot be done."